oblador/react-native-keychain/README.md

 ### `getSupportedBiometryType()`

 Get what type of hardware biometry support the device has.
 Resolves to a `Keychain.BIOMETRY_TYPE` value when supported, otherwise `null`.
+> This method returns `null`, if the device haven't enrolled into fingerprint/FaceId.
+Even though it has hardware for it.

 ### `getSecurityLevel()` (Android only)